NaitikVora/watchapp/README.md

 <li> Depending upon the fetched realtime metric app displays the circular progress bar indicating the percentage of capacity available / occupied</li>
 <li> Admin entity authentication and moderation (delete reports that are fake) added</li>
 <li> Admin module integrated successfully</li>

+#Update the state helplines to the updated ones for your state.
+In the dash and garbage tracker page.
+That's it :)